-In previous years, no one has been permitted to visit this tragic side.
-Though Japan’s government announced that there had been no health issues since the date of the accident, most Japanese are suspicious.
-The health hazards of being exposed to nuclear such extreme radiation may continue for generations.
+No-one has been allowed to visit this tragic side in previous years.
+Although the Japanese government announced no health problems since the date of the accident, most Japanese are suspicious.
+The health hazards of having such extreme radiation exposed to nuclear power can continue for generations.
 The worst thing is, In 2022, the power plant will run out of space for polluted poison water, which means they will pour the remaining water into the Pacific Ocean.
 So it will effectively poison anyone who dares to visit the ocean.
-As a result, the surrounding area is still considered one of the most dangerous places in the world, and it’s even forbidden for Japanese citizens to visit the area.
+As a result, the region is now known as one of the world’s most dangerous places and Japanese people are still prohibited to enter it.

 8. Snake Island

-Snake Island is also calling as Ilha da Queimada Grande.
+The Snake Island is also calling as Ilha da Queimada Grande.
 This island situated off the coast of Brazil in the Atlantic Ocean.
 The island is well named because it’s home to one snake per square foot.
 Most of the snakes are fatally venomous.
 According to Legends, even state that if fishers brought their boats too close to the island.
-Snakes would swim out and swallow them up .
-Their venom proves fatal in only an hour.
-Because the island is 90 kilometres off the coast of Brazil, there is virtually no chance of making it back to shore in time to receive medical attention.
-This dangerous island is unpopulated now, but some people used to live there for a short period in 1920.
-According to legend, Island lighthouse keeper and his family were killed by vipers through the windows.
+Snakes would swim out and swallow them up.

 Today the Navy frequently visits the lighthouse for maintenance and makes sure no adventurers are wandering too close to the island.
 Nowadays only the Navy has privileges to enter this dangerous island.
 But there isn’t a massive demand among tourists or locals.